Apply to Truman

 - ACT or SAT score: We ask all students to submit a standardized test score — either the ACT or SAT, we don’t have a preference.
 Scores sent directly from the testing agency or the high school are considered official and can be used for admission review.

-- Essay: The admission essay (1-to-3 pages) lets you personalize your application.
-Applicants who qualify for TruMerit Automatic Admission will have the admission essay requirement waived.
-Note that all students are strongly encouraged to submit an essay for competitive scholarship review.
-View essay prompts>
+- Essay: The admission essay (1 to 3 pages) lets you personalize your application.
+Applicants who qualify for TruMerit Automatic Admission will have the admission essay requirement waived for admission review.
+All students are strongly encouraged to submit an essay for competitive scholarship review.
+View essay prompts.
+Essays can be uploaded within the application, emailed after submission, or mailed to the Office of Admission.

-- Activities List: An Activities List, or resume, is strongly encouraged for competitive scholarship review.
+- Activities List: An activities list, or resume, is strongly encouraged for competitive scholarship review.
+Activities lists can be uploaded within the application, emailed after submission, or mailed to the Office of Admission.

 Truman’s online application is the first step in the pursuit of becoming a Bulldog.
 You may also apply using the Common Application or a printable transfer application.
 There is no application fee when applying to transfer to Truman.